DncrJim/GDomains_DDNS/README.md

 If no email is provided, script will still log messages, but will obviously not be able to email them.

-variables set via flags take priority over any variables inserted in the code the first three variables are required either through flag or insertion in script, and will throw an error if missing
+Variables set via flags take priority over any variables inserted in the code.

-* [ ] fix possible problem where it sends error email even when response from API is good
+The first three variables are required either through flag or insertion in script, and will throw an error if missing.

 * [ ] verify inputs
   * [x] verify non null
   * [ ] verify correct syntax